- Key concepts

-This subsection looks at the Human Digestive System, its parts and functions.
-You will also be learning about digestive enzymes, their conditions, substrates and products, methods of absoprtion as well as looking in more detail at villi and microvilli structures in the small intestine.
+This subsection looks at the human digestive system, its parts and functions are in this topic.
+This includes digestive enzymes, their optimum conditions, substrates and products, as well as detailed structure of villi and microvilli in the small intestine.

 Learn and test your biological vocabulary for 6.1 digestion and absorption using these flashcards.